DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/Image Processing/image_process.rst

 Resize
 ~~~~~~~~~~~~~~
 This operation resizes the input into a user specified size.
-An example of the settings od this operator is shown below.
+An example of the settings of this operator is shown below.

 .. image:: Images/resize/gui.png